aminpaks/redux-typed-actions/README.md

     /**
      *  This action is special, it's called a scenario-like action
      *  It notifies the system with status of a process covering from start to end.
-     *  You can get Start/Success/Failure from this action generator
+     *  You can get Start/Success/Failure/Cancel from this action generator/creator
-     *  There are 3 types that belong respectively to Start/Success/Failure
+     *  There are 4 types that belong respectively to Start/Success/Failure/Cancel
      *  Note: The default type for payload of success and failure is
-     *  string so you can skip them like `defineScenarioAction('MyActionName')` */ export const FeatureXLoadAction = defineScenarioAction<undefined, ItemX[], string>('[Feature X] Load');
+     *  string so you can skip them like `defineScenarioAction('MyActionName')` */ export const FeatureXLoadAction = defineScenarioAction<never, ItemX[], string>('[Feature X] Load');

     // Let's have a symbol action just for fun export const FeatureXDummySymbolAction = defineSymbolAction<ItemX[]>('[Feature X] Dummy Started');
     ```

-    Note: You can setup your own suffix for Start/Success/Failure of scenario actions as following example:
+    Note: You can setup your own suffix for Start/Success/Failure/Cancel of scenario actions as following example:
     ```ts
     import { factory } from 'redux-typed-actions';

     // You must set them before defining actions factory.setSuffixes({
       start: '_REQUEST',
+      cancel: '_CANCEL',
       success: '_SUCCESS',
       failure: '_FAILURE',
     });